 As the cases of coronavirus increase across the country, many families are asking, ‘how do I know if I have it or not?”
-Many of the symptoms (fever, chills, body aches and cough) are similar to that of the cold or flu.
+Many of the symptoms (fever, chills, body aches, and cough) are similar to that of the cold or flu.
 However, there are differences and that is what’s key to pay attention to as you monitor your family’s health.
 Let’s break down each one:

 The Common Cold

 A cold is a viral infection of the upper respiratory system that can be caused by more than 200 different viruses.
 Colds are contagious and can be passed to others with an incubation period of 1-7 days.
 It typically lasts 7-10 days depending on the strain.
 The most common symptoms of a cold are a runny and/or stuffy nose without a fever.
-Treatments include rest, fluids, acetaminophen, ibuprofen and over-the-counter medications.
+Treatments include rest, fluids, acetaminophen, ibuprofen, and over-the-counter medications.

 Influenza or The Flu

 The flu is also a viral infection of the upper respiratory system, but it can also infect the lower respiratory system.
 It is highly contagious with an incubation period of about 1-4 days and can last 5-14 days depending on its severity.
-Common symptoms of influenza are mild to high ever, headaches, cough, fatigue, body aches or pain.
+Common symptoms of influenza are mild to high fever, headaches, cough, fatigue, body aches or pain.
 The flu can become severe causing pneumonia which could be fatal to some people.
 Treatment of the flu includes rest, fluids, acetaminophen and if caught early, an antiviral drug like Tamiflu.

 Coronavirus or COVID-19